 So, contrary to the case of museums, free entries in theatres and performing arts halls are not usually related to audience development.
 But pricing policies in general are, namely the importance of offering cheap tickets so that the public comes to the performances.
 The majority of the institutions in this field offer the usual concessions (young people, senior citizens, students, etc.).
 Culturgest was the first to introduce €5-tickets for the under 30s and its example was followed by many more institutions.
 I don´t know of any visitor study aiming to evaluate the efficiency of this option.
 Nevertheless, I would be interested to know if these young people developed the habit of attending performances thanks to the €5-tickets; if they attend more performances than it would be expected because the ticket is cheap and if they would see less if it was more expensive (say €10); in which other events and activities they invest their money and time and how much they pay for them; and, finally, if the measure contributed to audience development.

-Based on my experience in this field, I would say that, once again, cheap tickets alone do not the means for developing new audiences.
+Based on my experience in this field, I would say that, once again, cheap tickets alone do not result in the development of new audiences.
 They make access easier for people who attend frequently, but they are not an incentive on their own so that new people come to the theatre.
 Just as it happens with museums, audience development is the combined result of the artistic direction, the action of the education service and of the marketing strategy that aims to create the right ‘package’ for the offer.
 People are willing to pay to attend performances they feel they cannot miss.
 Even at this time of economic crisis, sold out shows are not rare.

 Thus, concluding, I would say that, on one hand, it is necessary to know our market and establish the right price for each product.
 And the right price is the price people are willing to pay.
 On the other hand, we should question the efficiency of free entries as a means of developing new audiences.
 Both visitor studies and empirical observations point to a different direction in order to reach this end.